byrd-laif/soilMakers/readme.md

 *Loss of biodiversity is directly related to the lifestyles of human beings.*

 *It's time to start comparing consumption and lifestyle, and checking this against nature's ability to provide for this consumption.
 Humans have destroyed and continue to destroy the habitats of species on a daily basis.
 It's time to own up to the realities of what that translates to for the generations to come, aesthetically and otherwise.
 It's time to be *Ecologically Realistic* and get back to the *heart* of what *life* is all about.*

 **This is about honesty and responsibility.
 Honesty; admitting to what is.
 Responsibility; not blaming someone else.**

+***Power as responsibility rather than domination.*** A radical sift from Bio-Logical Warfare; built on guilt, fear and force to an 'Eco-logical Partnership'. ***Bio-Logical Freedom**; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*

+*Partnership systems support mutually respectful and caring relations.*

-# *Soil Sisters ~ Eco-Logical Movement And Enterprise*
+#### Eco-Logical Movement And Enterprise
-*Directly addressing the bio-logical effects of climate change through lifestyle.*

-## Cultivating a *Bio-logical Economy* creates the market for an *Ecologically Sustainable* future.
+Cultivating a *Bio-logical Economy* creates the market for an *Ecologically Sustainable* future.

 ***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that connect and are transferable through to nature. ***Bio-Logical Body and Earth Care Systems*** provide the environment for an enlightened, sustainable future.

+#### *Cultivating The Mother Tree;* An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
+Soil Makers; cultivating an ally, bonding with Mother Earth as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.

-### *A mutually beneficial; 'symbiotic legacy venture' withih Mother Earth.
+*A mutually beneficial; 'symbiotic legacy venture' with Mother Earth.
 An Eco system that operates to deliver a positive bio-logical impact; symbiotically profiting through seeding the soil, the Womb of Mother Earth.*

-#### *Cultivating The Mother Tree;* An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
-Soil Sisters cultivate an ally; bonding with Mother Earth as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.

 *An opportunity for the creation of something new and beautiful.*

 Being responsible stewards of the Earth means taking to heart the current planetary healing crisis.
 Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.*

 The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.

 #### Putting nature on the balance sheet.

 ***Bio-Logical Body and Earth Care System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
 Mobilizing bio-resources (organic refuse) and converting this into bio-gold, Bio-Logical Body and Earth Care Services & Commodities.***

-***Power as responsibility rather than domination.*** A radical sift from Bio-Logical Warfare; built on guilt, fear and force to an 'Eco-logical Partnership'. ***Bio-Logical Freedom**; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*

-*Partnership systems support mutually respectful and caring relations.*

 #### *Environ-Mental Health*